-When Does 'Legally Blonde 3' Premiere?
-Start Brushing Up On Your Legal Jargon
+'Legally Blonde 3' Is Officially Happening So Start Brushing Up On Your Legal Jargon

 The world has gone entirely too long without an update on Elle Woods' life, but thankfully, that is about to change.
 After 15 years away, MGM studios is bringing back the Legally Blonde franchise for a third movie, and Reese Witherspoon is set to reprise her iconic role as the go-getting sorority girl-turned-lawyer Elle Woods, according to Deadline.
 So when does Legally Blonde 3 premiere, and what can fans expect the new movie to be about?
 Let's get into everything we know.

 The original Legally Blonde writing team of Kirsten “Kiwi” Smith and Karen McCullah are reportedly in final talks with MGM studios right now to pen the script for Legally Blonde 3, and the movie's original producer Marc Platt is on board to produce the new movie as well.
 Most exciting of all, of course, is that Reese Witherspoon is nearing a deal with the studio to play a grown-up version of Elle Woods for the sequel, along with also being added on as a producer.
 While Witherspoon's deal is not completely firmed up yet, it sounds like she is going to be on board, as the writers are reportedly set to begin work on the new script immediately and the creative team is currently on hunt for a director.

 Clearly, the movie is still in its very early stages, but the Legally Blonde 3 team is teasing that the new film hopes to recapture the fish-out-of-water idealism and can-do spirit of the 2001 original movie.
 The new team is also emphasizing that the new movie will focus on female empowerment at this time in our culture, which was an aspect of the first movie that garnered widespread praise.